Okhtyrka: Miraculous icon of Okhtyrka

-Iconography of Оkhtyrka originates in Italo-Greek art.
+Iconography of Okhtyrka originates in Italo-Greek art.
 Usually pictured is a half-length image of the Blessed Virgin Mary with folded hands in supplication, with to her left Jesus Christ, crucified on the cross.

 The Okhtyrka miraculous icon, July 2, 1739, is kept in the church.

 The story is that the image, which was said to emanate radiance, was uncovered by priest Vasily (Basil) Danilov in the grassland of Protection Church while he was mowing and took it home.
 After three years later, the priest entered the room on the day of the feast of the Protection and was struck by the extraordinary light of the icon.
 He prayed devoutly near the icon but said nothing to anyone else.
 Later, the priest saw the Virgin in a dream, and heard her command him to remove dust from it and to clean it with water.
 On his awakening he executed the command.
 He left the water that he used to clean the icon in a vessel, planning to take it to the river the next morning to empty and to wash the vessel.
 Again, he fell asleep and dreamed he was going to the river the next morning.
 He heard the voice of Mother of God tell him to return home and keep the water, and that it would heal any who suffered from fever.
 He had a daughter who had long experienced fevers so when he awoke, he gave her the water to drink, and his daughter soon recovered.

 Later, the priest asked Ioan (John) the iconographer, to repair damaged paint on the icon.
 Knowing of its miraculous healing qualities, Ioan washed it with water and gave the water to his son, who suffered from fever, who also recovered.
 While preparing for the restoration that night he heard the icon say: "Get up!
 Now is the time to return the icon to where you took it.
 Fix it you cannot."
 The painter prayed before the icon until morning, and took it back to Basil, who, convinced of its miraculous power, put it in the protection of the Church.
 Fever sufferers began to pray to the icon and were miraculously healed in great numbers.